As a member of the Plan, you have a have a variety of options, now that you are approaching retirement.

 Your options at retirement are as follows:

-• You can give up some of your pension in exchange for a lump sum that is paid tax-free
+- You can give up some of your pension in exchange for a lump sum that is paid tax-free, subject to the Lump Sum Allowance (LSA) and Lump Sum and Death Benefit Allowance (LSDBA).

-• If the total value of all your pension benefits (not just from the Plan) is under £30,000 you may be entitled to take it as a lump sum, 25% of which is tax-free
+- If the total value of all your pension benefits (not just from the Plan) is under £30,000, subject to you having available Lump Sum Allowance (LSA) you may be entitled to take it as a lump sum, 25% of which is normally tax-free.

-• If the transfer value of your pension in the Plan is more than £30,000, we may need to see evidence that you have taken independent financial advice before a transfer can be paid.
-This is relevant to members with safeguarded benefits in the Plan, which includes Defined Benefit (DB) section members and members of the MP03 Section who joined the Plan before 6 April 2016.
+- If the transfer value of your pension in the Plan is more than £30,000, we may need to see evidence that you have taken independent financial advice before a transfer can be paid.
+This is relevant to members with safeguarded benefits (PDF 170KB) in the Plan, which includes Defined Benefit (DB) section members and members of the MP03 Section who joined the Plan before 6 April 2016.
 There will be a cost to receiving the regulated financial advice and certain adviser checks will need to be made.
-You can read more if you’re thinking of moving your pension in the Knowledge Hub.

 Tax implications at retirement